 - Any fruit of vegetable you want to ripen – Avocados, melons, pears, plums etc. might all need a bit of ripening before you can eat them.
 Cold temperatures slow the ripening process, so it’s best to keep them at room temperature until they are ready to eat.
 You can then use the fridge to keep your fruit at peak ripeness for as long as possible.
 You can of course use ethene producing fruit and veg to quicken the ripening process if desired.
 For example by placing a banana in a paper bag with an avocado will cause the avocado to ripen quicker.

-This is a bit of a stretch goal, or something to put off for a rainy day – but if you have a larger freezer and you are feeling super organised, you can try arranging your freezer so that similar foods are grouped together so you don’t have to root through everything to find what you need.
+If you have a larger freezer and you are feeling super organised, you can try arranging the contents so that similar foods are grouped together so you don’t have to root through everything to find what you need.

 During your sort out, you might find some items of unlabelled ‘mystery food’ – the sort of thing where you aren’t quite sure if it’s Bolognese sauce or chilli.
 Put these things together but keep them frozen.
 Over the next few weeks try to identify them as best you can, and if possible defrost and eat them.